wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-accessibility/includes/introduction.md

 - Adaptive backgrounds
 - In-meeting chat

 Suppose you work as a Microsoft Teams administrator for a large multi-national organization.
-You’ve successfully deployed Microsoft Teams across your organization, and now you need to set up and configure Microsoft Teams to support your users’ accessibility needs.
+You've successfully deployed Microsoft Teams across your organization, and now you need to set up and configure Microsoft Teams to support your users' accessibility needs.

-By the end of this module, you be able to:
+By the end of this module, you should be able to:

 - Implement captions and transcription for Microsoft Teams meetings and calls.
 - Facilitate sign language interpreters in meetings.